-The test coordinator at each school is responsible for making sure that all accommodations for statewide assessment have been offered to ELLs.
-The District testing coordinator in Research, procedures to be followed in the test administ the accommodation rains all test coordinators from each stration and accommodations for lons available for their children.
-Inch school.
-ELLs.
-A letter is sent alternative assessment of l months or less?
-Yes No ELLs who have b Change opted by the district allow for the been enrolled in an approved ES assessing ELL students.
-N/A - Indicate alternative assessments for each core subject area that apply.
+The test coordinator at each school is responsible for making sure that all accommodations for statewide assessment have been offered to ELL/LEP students.
+The District testing coordinator in Research, Assessment, and Evaluation meets with and trains all test coordinators from each school regarding all procedures to be followed in the test administration and accommodations for ELL/LEP students.
+A letter is sent home to parents explaining the accommodations available for their children, and this letter is maintained in the student's ELL file at the school.
+Documentation of test schedules and location for testing is kept at each school.

+16b) Do the current assessment policies adopted by the district allow for the implementation of alternative assessment of ELL/LEP students who have been enrolled in an approved ESOL program for 12 months or less?

+$\Box$ Yes $\boxtimes$ No

+If yes, describe the process for alternatively assessing ELL students.
+N/A

+Indicate alternative assessments for each core subject area that apply.
 NOTE: If you would like to list multiple assessment instruments for a subject, separate each name with a comma.
-For each core subject area either indicate alternative assessment, or list "N/A." Reading: N/A Math: N/A Writing: N/A Science: N/A
+For each core subject area either indicate alternative assessment, or list "N/A."

+Reading: N/A

+Math: N/A

+Writing: N/A

+Science: N/A